-Welcome to the personal website of Kris Coffield, a leading anti-human-trafficking and education activist, government relations specialist, and independent scholar living in Honolulu, Hawai’i.
+Welcome to the personal website of Kris Coffield, a leading sex trafficking victim advocate, political activist, campaign strategist, government relations specialist, and independent scholar living in Honolulu, Hawai’i.

 Kris Coffield advocates for socioeconomic equality, educational opportunity, and human rights.
-He has authored some of Hawai’i’s most progressive legislation, including the state’s sex trafficking ban (Act 206, 2016), revenge porn ban (Act 116, 2014), universal single-payer healthcare proposal (SB 1199, 2017), and an advanced biofuels pilot project initiative (SB 237, 2017).
-He has also drafted over twenty bills for the Hawai’i State Teachers Association, including the union’s constitutional amendment measures to improve education funding (SB 683 and SB 686, 2017) and Schools Our Keiki Deserve Act (SB 2586, 2016).
-He currently serves with the organizations listed below.
+He has authored some of Hawai’i’s most progressive legislation, including the state’s sex trafficking ban (Act 206, 2016), revenge porn ban (Act 116, 2014), single-payer healthcare proposal (SB 1199, 2017), and private prison ban (SB 2979, 2018).
+He has also drafted over forty bills for the Hawai’i State Teachers Association, including the original constitutional amendment text to increase public school funding (SB 2922) and Schools Our Keiki Deserve Act (SB 2586, 2016).

 IMUAlliance, Founder and Executive Director